Post

 rapidjson::Document document;

-// read the name data from the json
+// read the age data from the json

-• After running the program, the console will display the contents of the JSON file and the name data
+• After running the program, the console will display the contents of the JSON file and the age data.

 Output